msqin/SQL-PHP-for-Car-Rental-Project/README.md

 Project is created with:
 * MYSQL
 * PHP7
+## Setup
-## Before starting the project, following concepts are needed or understood:
+Before starting the project, following concepts are needed or understood:
 * Business Rules
 * ERD(Entity Relationship Diagram)
 * SQL Statement